gnilchee/vault/README.md

 ##### Note: You will need to unseal the Vault after restarts or if you tear down the container.

-__WARNING__ Do not remove the persistent data created to volume mount/persist data for etcd.
+__WARNING__ Do not remove the persistent data directory created after your first docker-compose up -d.
+This volume mount persist data for etcd to the host machine.
 If you remove this after tearing down the container your data will be lost.